MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/3-set-baselines-load-test.md

 During the development phase, the performance of components and resource requirements are often not clearly known or understood.
 Load Testing can help to identify the expected performance of the overall solution and its components.
 This includes the scale-out behavior, and the thresholds to expect for building your baseline.

-The following questions should be asked initially and reevaluated on a regular basis:
+The following questions should be asked initially and reevaluated regularly:

 - How long does an individual request take?
 - How many requests/operations/concurrent users per second can a component serve?